bioinfo-arctic/FSK2053/Spring_2025/Introduction to bioinformatics.md

 We also need to install FileZilla - a file transferring system for Mac and Windows that comes with a graphical user interface.
 Download your copy here and install: https://filezilla-project.org/download.php?type=client.
 Next, we need to prepare FileZilla to connect to our server.
 We will do it together.
 First open the app and follow the document uploaded (configure FileZilla).

-#### History of terminal
+#### History of the terminal

-Probably Daniel might have already dwelled into this section.
-Terminal is just a tool to connect commands with the machine, just like a keyboard and mouse.
-Simple!!!
+We have already dwelled a little bit on this.
+The terminal is just a tool to connect commands with the machine, just like a keyboard and mouse.
+Simple!
 You have already experienced how most of the linux machine look like: there is no graphical user interface (GUI) between you and the server.
-GUI do exist for personal Linux based machines.
+GUI's do exist for personal Linux based machines.
 We use ‘commands’ to communicate with the server/virtual machine.
-A 'Command' is synonymous to 'tranfer a file from one folder to another folder in your own computer where you have access to mouse or touchpad.
+A 'command' can be synonymous to 'tranfer a file from one folder to another folder' in your own computer when you have access to a mouse or touchpad.

 ## Basics of Linux command line

 Once you are connected to the server, first thing you see is a welcome message and this:

 ```
-username@servers-network-name: ~ $       #it is called prompt, that is the way computer telling you that “I am ready to take your instructions”.
-Bring it on.
+username@servers-network-name: ~ $       #it is called the 'prompt', that is the way the computer is telling you that it is ready to take on your instructions.
+Bring it on!

 ```

-Run command now.
+Now we will try to run some commands.

-First, we will find out where (which directory/folder) are we right now in our machine.
+First, we will try to find out where (which directory/folder) we are right now in our machine.

 ```
 pwd # Print Working Directory, very intuitive.

 ```

 you will see this: /home/YOURUSERNAME.

-This is your current working directory (remember from part 1, R?).
+This is your current working directory.

 ## Listing the content of a folder (or directory)

 Use 'ls' to list what is there in your present directory. 'ls' stands for list.

 Type: man ls to read the help. use man for help.

-Mostl likely you will not see anything.
+Most likely you will not see anything.
 Just an empty folder.
 Lets make some folder inside this.

+Try to use some of the parameters (or "flags") for 'ls' that showed up in the help feature, and see how they differ.
+Return to this at a later stage again, once we have created some more files.

 ## create a new folder inside the working directory

 We use 'mkdir' command to make directories.
 Remember about shortcuts.
-This is useful when you executed certian command and you want to rerun, then use up nd down keys to get that command.
-Also tab is very useful to complete such as file name and folder you want to read or enter into. press TAB and then write first letter, it will show you lsit of files starting with that letter in that folder.
+This is useful when you executed a certain command and you want to rerun, then use 'up' and 'down' arrows on your keyboard to get that command.
+Also tab is very useful to complete file names and folder names you want to read or enter into.
+Press TAB and then write first letter, it will show you a list of files starting with that letter in that folder.

-Try all these commands after reading the manual mkdir test_1 mkdir -p -v test/test1/test2 #asking to make directory inside the directory in one command. otherwise you have to go into the fodler you want to make another directory
+Try all these commands after reading the manual mkdir test_1 mkdir -p -v test/test1/test2 # asking to make directory inside the directory in one command.
+Otherwise you have to go inside the folder first, if you want to make folders recursively (inside another folder).
+Check mkdir --help to understand how the "-p" flag works.

 Now try this inside folder you made: mkdir NAME_OF_A_FOLDER